mamu7211/systemd-maven-plugin/README.md

 ## Overview

-This [Apache Maven](https://maven.apache.org/) Plugin can be used to generate files needed for running a Java application (preferrably a Spring Boot Service) as a [Systemd Unit](https://www.freedesktop.org/software/systemd/man/systemd.service.html).
+This plugin for [Apache Maven](https://maven.apache.org/) can be used to generate files needed for running a Java application (preferrably a Spring Boot Service) as a [Systemd Unit](https://www.freedesktop.org/software/systemd/man/systemd.service.html).

 |File|Purpose|